PlatinPay/platinpay-frontend/README.md

 ## Features
 - Beautiful nord-themed UI 😍

-# NOTE: Everything is subject to change, this is only a proof-of-concept and definitely not finalized, there are still a lot more features on the roadmap and the backend will also be ported to either Go or Rust
+# NOTE: Everything is subject to change, this is only a proof-of-concept and definitely not finalized, there are still a lot more features on the roadmap

 ## Prerequisites